 See below for additional hotel options!

-Booking.comGetting Around: The cheapest way to get around the island is by local bus.
+Booking.comGetting Around: The cheapest way to get around the island is by local public bus.
 This bus has a stop within Mykonos Town and will take you to all major points around the island.
 For more details on the local bus and the schedule click here.
-Other options include taxi as well as car or motorbike rentals.
+Other options include taxi, water taxis, and car or motorbike rentals.

 RELATED: The Best Things to Do in Athens